jacklaaa89/ExpressionParser/README.md

 System.out.println(e.eval()); //prints [1, 2, 3]
 ````

 There are also scenarios in which the evaluated result of the expression can be nothing.
-An example of this is an `if` statement which no expressions to evaluate inside.
+An example of this is an `if` statement which no expressions to evaluate inside or an empty expression or an expression only containing assignment operations.
 In this case the Context returned is classed as 'empty' and contains a null result value.

 ````java
 Expression e = new Expression("var x = 4; if(4 < 3){ /* empty context. */ }");